-This outcome was a result of my research where I started with the premise that technology, especially communication technology, is the embodiment of its' inventors desires.
-In some ways, technology is the instrument in which our irrational desires are invested and projected in, however always falling short of expectation.
-One could argue that collectively, human being's greatest desires are of higher knowledge, progress, amplification of human virtue just as much as dampening out weakness in order to perfect ourselves and out societies.
-In short, we desire to transcend all that is humanly impossible and it is through technology that this expectation is visibly manifested.
-However, it is precisely because technology cannot perfect our inherent flaws and human deficiencies that makes technology compensatory (Kluitenberg, 2005).
-From this line of thought, technology is thus the physical manifestation of irrational desires of which cannot be satisfied.
-As a rhetorical gesture, I attempt to free my laptop of its' inventors desires by way of meditation.
+This outcome was a result of my research of the myth of technology as a mechanism capable of compensating for our inherent flaws and transcend human deficiencies.
+Apparently, machines are able to magically relieve the trappings of interpersonal connections, promising to cross the divide of living to the dead, to transcend the confines of time, to abolish physical/emotion distance and even to reach the divine.
+Technology as compensation machine (Kluitenberg, 2005) then becomes the embodiment of its' inventors desires.
+In some ways, it is the instrument in which our irrational desires are invested and projected in, however are always falling short of expectation.
+This is because the very nature of desire lies in its unattainability.
+Through technology, this impossible expectation is visibly manifested and experienced (e.g. discussion around why smartphones are dumb).
+From this line of thought, technology is thus the physical manifestation of irrational desires by way of meditation.
 I was inspired by the meditation techniques of the Shambhala teachings of Tibetian Buddhists.
 The goal of this practice is to direct full attention to your breath while the act of thinking should be given little attention so that it remains in the background.
 Adapting this into a digital realm, I created an environment for my laptop to focus on its interior landscape so that conceptually, it became a system of responsive, self-reflexive inter-relations.